 - Then used in education at Wolverhampton for teaching students until the 1970s (and renamed WITCH).

 - Restoration started when the machine was moved from storage to Bletchley in 2009 - watch a BBC video of the move.

-- You see the machine at The National Museum of Computing at Bletchley (TNMOC) - check the TNMOC visiting times.
+- You can see the restored machine at The National Museum of Computing at Bletchley (TNMOC) - check the TNMOC visiting times

 For more about the Harwell Computer

 - There is a good amount of original documentation about the computer and its use available online - along with many photos - see the CCS project pages, there is also a good Wikipedia entry.

 - These resources provide material for further study and historical investigation.